reinhapa/junit-compat/README.md

 of JUnit.
 Using this project besides the actual JUnit library can help migrate to a newer version more smoothly.

+## Contribute
+Contributions are always welcome.
+Use [Google code style format](https://google.github.io/styleguide/javaguide.html) for your changes.

 # Enhanced provided helper classes
 Additional to the re-added removed JUnit 3 classes there are some additional helper classes building test suites: